Articles

 Parameter efficient fine-tuning (PEFT)

-Parameter Efficient Fine-Tuning (PEFT) includes LLM fine-tuning methods that fine-tune only a small subset of parameters instead of the entire model.
+Parameter Efficient Fine-Tuning (PEFT) includes LLM fine-tuning methods that fine-tune only a small subset of the LLM parameters instead of the entire model.
 In PEFT, we can fine-tune LLMs using one of the following ways:

 • Add additional layers to the model: We can freeze the parameters of the pre-trained models and fine-tune them by adding additional layers.
 In this case, only the newly added layers are trained while fine-tuning, and we get a fine-tuned model specific to our use case.
 Low-Rank Adaptation (LoRA) is one of the techniques that we can use to fine-tune LLMs by adding new layers.

 • Prefix tuning: In prefix tuning, we append special trainable tokens to each layer of the LLM instead of modifying the model weights.
-While fine-tuning, the newly added tokens are trained to adapt to the training data instead of changing the model parameters.
+During fine-tuning, the newly added tokens are trained to adapt to the training data instead of changing the original model parameters.
 Thus, prefix-tuning allows us to fine-tune LLMs by encoding task-specific information in a minimal number of tokens and updating only the attention layers in the model.

 • Prompt tuning: In prompt tuning, we fine-tune the LLMs by introducing trainable embeddings called soft prompts to the input before passing it to the model.
 The LLM learns a small set of task-specific trainable prompt embeddings and uses them for the tasks.